Skip to content

 Most of these discussions center on physical competitive advantages, but in 2023 The International Chess Federation (FIDE) unveiled a controversial policy claiming that sex-segregated chess is needed because cisgender women are mentally disadvantaged.
 For many, this policy exposed larger questions about any kind of segregation, including sex segregation:

-• Do sex-segregated competitive sports perpetuate inequality and help keep women and girls in a subordinate social role?
+• Do sex-segregated competitive sports perpetuate inequality and help keep half the population in a subordinate social role?

-• Are many sports popular specifically because they help keep women and girls in a subordinate social role?
+• Are many sports popular specifically because they help keep half the population in a subordinate social role?

-• Is it fair to force competitors with “natural advantages” like high testosterone to alter their bodies in order to compete as women and girls?
+• Is it fair to force women with “natural advantages” like high testosterone to alter their bodies in order to compete as women and girls?

 Current debates about sex-segregated competitive sport eclipse these larger ethical issues.
 Some people argue that sex segregation in general, and sex-segregated competitive sports in particular, reinforce sexism and are thus antithetical to human progress.
 Most of the world is not ready to consider the ethical problems of either sex-segregated sport or competitive sport.